The LDBC Social Network Benchmark: Output Data

-The Test Sponsor may select the SF that better fits their needs, by properly configuring the \datagen, as described in \autoref{section:data_generation}.
+The Test Sponsor may select the SF that better fits their needs, by properly configuring the \datagen, as described in \autoref{sec:data_generation}.
 The size of the resulting dataset is mainly affected by the following configuration parameters: the number of persons and the number of years simulated.
-By default, all SFs are defined over a period of three years, starting from 2010, and SFs are computed by scaling the number of Persons in the network. \autoref{tab:snsize} shows some metrics of SFs 0.1 \ldots 1000.
+By default, all SFs are defined over a period of three years, starting from 2010, and SFs are computed by scaling the number of Persons in the network. \autoref{tab:number-of-entities-bi-raw} shows the number of entities for SFs 1, \ldots, \numprint{30000} data sets.